-As shown in Table 9 above, existing campgrounds within the Royal Gorge Field Office provide 7 of the 9 amenities outlined in FLREA for an Expanded Amenity Site.
+As shown in Table 10 above, existing campgrounds within the Royal Gorge Field Office provide 7 of the 9 amenities outlined in FLREA for an Expanded Amenity Site.
 Several sites are proposed for development in the Chaffee County Camping and Travel Management Plan based upon monitoring and indicators that could result in the need to add additional facilities.
 These facilities would be installed to address human health and safety as well as resource impacts combined with a need for additional agency presence to provide reasonable levels of visitor protection.
-If facilities are installed, sites would be evaluated against the FLREA guidelines and the field office expanded amenity fee could be charged.
+If facilities are installed, sites would be charged.
 These would start as primitive level sites and increase to basic level if monitoring indicates additional management is needed.